 Setting up locations

-BMC MyIT provides an intuitive experience for users to search for locations and assets such as conference rooms, offices, printers, and other resources that they need.
-BMC MyIT is context- and location-aware, enabling users to find nearby resources, "follow" resource status updates, and "update" resource status to help other users.
+MyIT provides an intuitive experience for users to search for locations and assets such as conference rooms, offices, printers, and other resources that they need.
+MyIT is context- and location-aware, enabling users to find nearby resources, "follow" resource status updates, and "update" resource status to help other users.

-To set up a location, you first add a location to BMC MyIT, and then add floor maps to the location and assets to the floor maps.
-Locations added to the BMC MyIT Administration Console appear as choices in the user application's Settings > Home location selector, which determines the location-aware broadcasts users receive by default.
+To set up a location, you first add a location to MyIT, and then add floor maps to the location and assets to the floor maps.
+Locations added to the MyIT Administration Console appear as choices in the user application's Settings > Home location selector, which determines the location-aware broadcasts users receive by default.
 When you delete a location, you can choose to delete all associated floor maps and assets.

 This section includes the following topics: